The Cost of Criminal Charges

 How Much Will it Cost to Hire a Fairfax Criminal Defense Attorney?

 Attorney’s fees vary wildly from one attorney to the next and from case to case.
-On the one hand, an attorney who represents you in traffic court will probably do so for a few hundred dollars.
-For a murder trial, on the other hand, an attorney will probably charge a lot more because preparation for trial is extremely time consuming and expensive.
+On the one hand, an attorney who represents you in traffic court will probably cost you a few hundred dollars.
+For a murder trial, on the other hand, an attorney will probably cost a lot more because preparation for trial is extremely time consuming and expensive.
 However, you can rest assured in knowing that few cases ever actually get that far.
 Most of the time, criminal cases are dismissed at the early, pretrial stages or the defendant and prosecutor settle the matter by reaching a plea bargain.
 Whatever your charges may be, we offer fair and reasonable fees based on a time estimate.
 We also accept all major credit cards and offer flexible payment plans.

-Although you have a constitutional right to an attorney, you should also remember that those whom the court finds to be capable of paying will be required to pay for the services of a public defender.
+Although you have a constitutional right to an attorney, you should also remember that those whom the court finds to be capable of paying will be required to pay for the costs of a public defender.
 The public defender will likely cost less than private counsel, but at the same time, those who utilize the services of the public defender do not have the ability to choose their attorney.
 In other words, when you go with the public defender, you get whoever the Commonwealth gives to you.

 How Much is Your Freedom Worth?